Get Started

 To get the most from lifecycle marketing campaigns, you need to have a good handle on the customer journey and how it flows for each audience segment.
 You also need to know precisely how to engage audiences as they move along their journeys, shortening the distance from acquisition to purchase.

+But what is lifecycle marketing, what does it entail, and what’s the leading lifecycle marketing tech for AI SDRs (AI Sales Development Reps)?
 Here, I’ll give some guidance on how to follow effective marketing lifecycle stages and why you need them.

-Joel Staniszewski – Marketing Lifecycle Stages
+Joel Staniszewski – Lifecycle Marketing

 Understanding Lifecycle Marketing